umn-devex-community/UMN-Azure/docs/Get-AzureUsageCSV.md

 ```

 ### -outputDir
-A directory for outputing a CSV of collected data in the format specified.
+A directory for outputing a CSV of collected data.

 ```yaml
 Type: String